-Students cancelling their registration before the change of registration deadline will not be charged tuition and fees and will be required to return their UPass.
+Students cancelling their registration before the change of registration deadline will not be charged tuition and fees and their digital UPass will be deactivated.

 A student who cancels registration after the change of registration deadline and before the course withdrawal deadline will receive a grade of W for all courses and will owe tuition and fees for those courses.